 In addition, the Company, through a wholly-owned Canadian subsidiary, leases warehouse and administrative facilities in Montreal, Quebec from a partnership affiliated with the Principal Stockholders.
 The lease expires in August 2021.
-The monthly lease payment is CAD\$49,000 (US\$37,000) and the related lease liability was approximately CAD\$0.8 million (US\$0.6 million) as of February 1, 2020.
+The Company is currently in discussions with the related party landlord for an extension of this lease.
+During the fourth quarter of fiscal 2021, the Company agreed with the related party landlord to receive a two-month rent abatement related to COVID-19 relief on its lease.
+The monthly lease payment is CAD\$49,000 (US\$37,000) and the related lease liability was approximately CAD\$0.3 million (US\$0.3 million) as of January 30, 2021.

 The Company, through a French subsidiary, leases a showroom and office space located in Paris, France from an entity that is owned in part by an affiliate of the Principal Stockholders.
-The lease expires in fiscal 2021.
-The monthly lease payment is €75,000 (US\$84,000) and the related lease liability was approximately €0.4 million (US\$0.4 million) as of February 1, 2020.
+The Company is currently in discussions with the related party landlord for extensions of the lease, and in the meantime, this lease is continuing on a month-to-month basis under existing lease terms.
+The monthly lease payment is approximately ξ 75,000 (US\$84,000) and the related lease liability was approximately ξ 0.4 million (US\$0.5 million) as of January 30, 2021.